CS340-21/oss/jjack113.md

 issues.
 There are a total of 12 commits, all from a single person, so I assume that person is the only contributor.
 There is no date for the latest project release.
 From this information, I have concluded that this is and open and active project.

+# Sprint 2

+### opencv (instance 1337)
+There are already a total of 1,296 contributors and the last commit was 11 hours ago.
+There are 79 open pull requests and 11,783 closed pull requests.
+Between March 16, 2021 and March 23, 2021, there have been 17 active pull requests--12 merged pull requests and 5 open.
+From this information, I would conclude that this project is still accepting contributions.

+### Qt5 (instance 1319)
+There have been 2 open pulls requestes February 23, 2021 – March 23, 2021.
+In total, there are 5 open pull requests and
+2 closed pull requests.
+So far, there appears to be only one contributor.
+However, I believe there is a chance that this project would still accept contributions, for it seems to only be checked on and altered periodically (I based this on the commits/contributors graph found under the insights tab.